ZeroThreshold/oracadamics/README.md

 ## Feedback and issues

-Please file feedback and issues over on the [offroadacadamies GitHub](https://github.com/supabase/supabase/issues/new/choose).
+Please file feedback and issues over on the [offroadacademies GitHub](https://github.com/supabase/supabase/issues/new/choose).

 ## References